Avions Voisin: Popular culture

 In the 1933 Universal Pictures film adaptation of H. G. Wells's The Invisible Man, Dr Kemp drives a Voisin C-3 touring car.

 In the 1938 film Three Comrades, a 1923 Voisin C5 is owned by one of the main characters and is seen frequently.

 In the 2005 movie Sahara, the car stolen from the dictator is a 1936 Avions Voisin C-28.
 Matthew McConaughey as Dirk Pitt recognizes the car and says "It's a 1936 Avions Voisin.
 Six-cylinder sleeve valve engine, you know there was only six of these ever made."
 In actuality, the movie car is a fiberglass replica of a 1936 C-28 Avions Voisin with a 4.2 Jaguar engine and Rover automatic gear box on a 4WD chassis built by D Tessier (a well known restorer of Avions Voisin automobiles) in Tours, France.
 Clive Cussler (author of the novel the movie was based on) had a genuine 1936 Avions Voisin, similar to the C-28 that inspired the replica, in his Colorado museum.
 The movie vehicle was designed by well-known British special effects expert and stunt vehicles coordinator, Steve Lamonby and completed in four months.
 To make the actors more visible, the roof was removed giving it the appearance of a mid-1930s four-door cabriolet.
-"GV" letters on the registration plate are an insider tribute to the original C-28's legendary manufacturer, Gabriel Voisin.
+The letters "GV" on the registration plate are an insider tribute to the original C-28's legendary manufacturer, Gabriel Voisin.
 The Voisin C-28 Sahara, as it has become known, sold at auction for US$23,400 in 2008.

 The 2011 video game L.A.
-Noire features a driveable 1938 Voisin C30 (not C7) hidden at the corner of La Brea and Sunset Boulevard, in an Alaco gas station.
+Noire features a drivable 1938 Voisin C30 (not C7) hidden at the corner of La Brea and Sunset Boulevard, in an Alaco gas station.